 A significant time commitment is required from each member of the Board.
-In addition to regular monthly Board meetings held on the fourth Monday of the month at 4:00 p.m. and regular meetings of the Board's four committees, there are occasionally community meetings and numerous other events that Board members are invited to attend, such as recruit swearing-in ceremonies, police-community award ceremonies, media conferences, police association functions, meetings with representatives from other police services boards, and other special police events.
+In addition to regular public and in-camera monthly Board meetings held on the fourth Monday of the month and regular meetings of the Board's four committees, there are occasionally community meetings, training opportunities, and numerous other events that Board members are invited to attend, such as recruit swearing-in ceremonies, police-community award ceremonies, media conferences, webinars, police association functions, meetings with representatives from other police services boards, and other special police events.
 Committee meetings usually occur during the day.
-While the time commitment required will vary for each Board member depending on individual level of participation, the committees they serve on, and how busy those committees are, a Board member can attend an average of 12 meetings/events per month, for an average time commitment of 40 hours per month.
-Approximately three hours per month is also required for reviewing agendas and other material.
+While the time commitment required will vary for each Board member depending on individual level of participation, the committees they serve on, and how busy those committees are, a Board member can attend an average of 5-12 meetings/events per month, for an average time commitment of 40 hours per month.
+Approximately four hours per month is also required for reviewing agendas and other material.